roy-rahul/wifi-switch-home-automation-server/README.md

-# WIFI SWITCH - HOME AUTOMATION - SERVER
+# Wifi Switch - Home Automation - Server

 ## Overview
 ESP32BackEnd is a simple real-time control panel application designed to interface with ESP32 microcontrollers via WebSockets.
 It allows users to control appliance relays connected to the ESP32 through a web-based user interface.
 The project consists of a Node.js backend server that serves the frontend and handles WebSocket communication, enabling bi-directional messaging between the ESP32 device and browser clients.